Internet-Draft Mission AuthZEN August 2026

 freshness_at:

 REQUIRED in every mode.
-An RFC 3339 [RFC3339] timestamp. when the PEP's view of the Mission state was current.
+An RFC 3339 [RFC3339] timestamp.
+When the PEP's view of the Mission state was current.

 mission_status_issued_at:

 REQUIRED for cached and event_driven, OPTIONAL for fresh.
-An RFC 3339 timestamp. when the relied-on Mission state was issued.
+An RFC 3339 timestamp.
+When the relied-on Mission state was issued.

 mission_status_expires_at:

 REQUIRED for cached and event_driven, OPTIONAL for fresh.
-An RFC 3339 timestamp. when the relied-on Mission state (or its lease) expires.
+An RFC 3339 timestamp.
+When the relied-on Mission state (or its lease) expires.

 5.7.
-Taint Context
+External-Communication Context

 {